KIM-1 May Predict Higher-Risk Disease in Kidney Cancer

 He further expressed that it could be used as a predictive measure in a variety of settings, such as higher levels of KIM-1 predicting higher-risk tumors in early-stage disease or a higher likelihood of recurrence in patients with resected renal tumors.
 Xu concluded by stating that patients who experience diminished KIM-1 levels within the first 3 weeks of immunotherapy exhibit better long-term outcomes.

-KIM-1, which is also called kidney injury molecule–1, also called TIM-1, is a protein that’s overexpressed in kidney cancer cells.
+KIM-1, which is also called kidney injury molecule 1, also called TIM-1, is a protein that’s overexpressed in kidney cancer cells.
 The protein is at high levels on the surface of kidney cancer.
 There’s a section of the protein, the extracellular domain, which is cleaved off into the blood and is detectable.
 It’s a blood biomarker that you can detect in the blood.
 The benefit of KIM-1 [is] it’s a noninvasive way to detect kidney cancer.
 What we found through several studies across disease stages in kidney cancer is that you can use KIM-1 to diagnose, risk-stratify, detect, and monitor disease treatment.

-Specifically, in patients who are early-stage with a renal mass, [high levels of] KIM-1 in the blood can predict a more aggressive [and higher-risk] tumor.
+Specifically, in patients who [have] early-stage [disease] with a renal mass, [high levels of] KIM-1 in the blood can predict a more aggressive [and higher-risk] tumor.
 In patients who have undergone surgery and have their tumors removed, if the KIM-1 levels remain high, those patients are more likely to recur and benefit more from adjuvant immunotherapy.
 In [patients in the] metastatic [setting], higher levels of KIM-1 predict more aggressive disease and worse overall prognosis.
 Patients who have an improvement in KIM-1 after 3 weeks of immunotherapy, so 1 dose of treatment…do well long term.

 Reference

 Xu W. From bench to bedside: advancing KIM-1 as a tool for clinical decision-making.
-Presented at: 2025 Kidney Cancer Research Summit; July 17-18, 2025.
-Boston, Massachusetts.
+Presented at: 2025 Kidney Cancer Research Summit; July 17-18, 2025; Boston, MA.

 Newsletter